Tuesday, March 6, 2012

 10. "It's time to replace 100 year old incandescent technology!"

-If it ain't broke, don't fix it:
+Firstly, if it ain't broke, don't fix it.

-The technology of a regular incandescent light bulb is also simple, safe and proven technology,
+The technology of a regular incandescent light bulb is also simple, safe and proven technology, compared to the newer, more complex, less known, questionably safe alternatives, as covered in point 12 old = well known = proven = safe

 Incandescent lighting, including "old" simple regular incandescent lighting, has several specific usage advantages.

-11. "Society is full of product standards!
+11. "But society is full of product standards!

 Manufacturers stopped making 8 track music systems, LPs, cassettes, and much else, whatever about consumer wishes!"